 When the wheel is in position check the hub bearings.
-It is most important that there should be some play but when you hold the rim lightly between thumb and middle finger, you should not be able to rock it more than $\frac{1}{12}$ in.
-To adjust, slacken spindle nuts 1 and 2 (Fig. 2) and then nut A (Fig. 1), turn the spindle B (using a spanner on the flats) until the wheel revolves freely but with the minimum amount of play.
-Always re-check that this play is there after tightening nuts A 2, and 1.
-Finally check adjustment of chain from clutch to drum (see page 19).
+Slacken nuts 1 and 2 (Fig. 2) and then nut A (Fig. 1).
+Turn the spindle B (using a spanner on the flats) until the wheel revolves freely, but with the minimum amount of play.
+It is most important that there should be some play, but when you hold the rim lightly between thumb and middle finger you should not be able to rock it more than 1/64 inch (i.e. about the thickness of the blade of a table knife).
+Always re-check that this play is there after tightening nuts 1, 2 and A. Finally, check adjustment of chain from clutch to drum (see page 17).

-Fill the clutch chamber with oil (see page 18): fill up

-with fuel and you are ready to ride off.
+Fill the clutch chamber with oil (see page 4): fill up with fuel (page 9) and you are ready to ride off.